ultimate271/notes/gibson/neuromancer07.md

 FREESIDE—WHY WAIT?

+## Armitage, Riviera, and Case wait on Molly when Case gets a phone call on a payphone from Wintermute

+### The four are booked on a flight
 THE FOUR OF them were booked on a THY flight out of Yesilköy airport.
 Transfer at Paris to the JAL shuttle.
 Case sat in the lobby of the Istanbul Hilton and watched Riviera browse bogus Byzantine fragments in the glass-walled gift shop.
 Armitage, his trenchcoat draped over his shoulders like a cape, stood in the shop’s entrance.

+### Description of Riviera, and interactions with Armitage in the giftshop there
 Riviera was slender, blond, soft-voiced, his English accentless and fluid.
 Molly said he was thirty, but it would have been difficult to guess his age.
 She also said he was legally stateless and traveled under a forged Dutch